Resolving Landlord-Tenant Disputes in Court

 • Breach of lease, such as misuse of rental property, possession of unauthorized pets, or tenant permitting other people to live on the premises who are not on the lease

-• Wrongful detainer, meaning either a tenant or non-tenant refuses to leave the property
+• Wrongful detainer, meaning a non-tenant refuses to leave the property.

 Defense Against Tenant Complaints